ivan-hc/AppMan/README.md

 # AppMan
 AppImage Manager that works like APT or Pacman.

-# Disclaimer
+# How it works
-This is just a script-based experimental project to be perfected, so it is ABSOLUTELLY NOT A COMPLETE SOLUTION.

-# What works?
+AppMan uses some [precompiled scripts](https://github.com/ivan-hc/AppMan/tree/main/applications) that can download applications from their main sites or compiling them using [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit), just like you can do with PKGBUILDs in AUR, the final result is a ready to use AppImage with a launcher and its icon (where needed, command line tools like "wine" can be only used from the terminal) for your favourite application.
+The complete list is vailable [here](https://github.com/ivan-hc/AppMan/tree/main/applications).

-Updating applications and cleaning up any backup files created after each update.
+AppMan uses [appimageupdatetool](https://github.com/AppImage/AppImageUpdate) to update AppImages (if zsync support is available), there is also an option to clean all backup files created after each update.

-To install applications I wrote a separate `appman-install` script, a `appman-remove` script to remove them.
-I usually manage my scripts to create AppImages too using [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit), just like you can do with PKGBUILDs in Arch Linux with the AUR repository, but with the standalone nature of AppImages.

-The list of applications is available [here](https://github.com/ivan-hc/AppMan/tree/main/applications).

 # Requirement
 - [appimageupdatetool](https://github.com/AppImage/AppImageUpdate) to update AppImages
-- [pkg2appimage](https://github.com/AppImage/pkg2appimage) to compile the *.ylm recipe
+- [pkg2appimage](https://github.com/AppImage/pkg2appimage) to compile *.ylm recipes
 - [appimagetool](https://github.com/AppImage/AppImageKit) to convert a *.AppDir folder to AppImage

 # Environment setup